 Late in the Cold War, the Soviet Union invaded Afghanistan in order to ensure that a friendly version of communism would prevail in Kabul, and to prevent radical Islam from spreading next door to the Central Asian Soviet Republics.
 The vaunted Red Army was outflanked and outfought by Afghan mujahideen for a decade; in the end, Afghanistan defeated one of the world's two superpowers.

 A Soviet general staff memorandum later ruefully noted that "The Soviet high command did not study Afghanistan's national-historic facts before committing Soviet forces.
 If they had, they would have found a history of many centuries of resisting various conquerors.
 The Afghan considers any foreigner carrying weapons as an alien occupier."
-The Soviet War in Afghanistan is also known as "the Soviet Vietnam" or the "Bear Trap," and it hastened the fall of the entire Soviet Union.
+The Soviet War in Afghanistan is also known as "the Soviet Vietnam" and it hastened the fall of the entire Soviet Union.

 In 2001, the world's remaining superpower, the United States, suffered a massive terrorist attack from al Qaeda, a group based in the mountains of Afghanistan.
 In retaliation, the US and its allies launched a war against the al Qaeda-linked Taliban government of Afghanistan; although that government was toppled in 2001, more than a decade later, the US's War in Afghanistan continues.